mobie/mobie.github.io/specs/mobie_spec.md

 		- `resolution3dView`: The resolution used for the 3d viewer, in physical units.
 Only relevant if 'showImageIn3d' is true.
 Will be determined automatically if not specified.
 Contains a list of numbers.
 		- `showImagesIn3d`: Whether to show the images in the 3d viewer.
 		- `sources`: The image sources that are part of this display group.
 Multiple sources should be moved apart spatially with source transform(s), e.g. grid, otherwise they will not be correctly displayed in the viewer.
 Contains a list of strings.
+		- `visible`: Are the sources of this display visible?
+Default is true.
 	- `segmentationDisplay`:  The fields `opacity`, `lut`, `name` and `sources` are required.
 		- `blendingMode`: The mode for blending multiple image sources.
 		- `colorByColumn`: